LA28 unveil new set of pins and merchandise following launch of innovative logo

 He is the co-founder of Los Angeles streetwear brand The Hundreds.

-His letter features a graphic of clasping hands, which represented the best of Los Angeles he claimed.
+His letter features a graphic of clasping hands, which he says represents the best of Los Angeles.

 "LA's greatest strength is that we lead through diversity," he wrote in an Instagram post.